VLauterbach/Piwik-Export-Guidebook/Navigation-notes-and-creation.md

 Further explain the chain of process of Piwik to Piwik-Stats to stats.ejs here and how it all ties together.

-## Adding plugins
+### Adding plugins

 In here, discuss how to find the plugin page. ~~Discuss how certain plugins can be APIs themselves (such as ClientCertificates) and how those can be used to collect and call information to the Piwik-Stats~~ How plugins are the APIs that are used to clal upon information pulled from Piwik and into the Export.
 Discuss about how to add them if the previous plugins repos did not discuss them enough.
 Also link to all the piwik plugins that we have available on our AppsMall project and state how instructions on installation on located there.
 Further eleborate if needed.
 Discuss how there may be a time where a plugin must be made.
 Link to the Piwik developer documentation where they teach how to make the plugins.
 Explain what information can be made into plugins (events that Piwik collects) and what cannot be tracked through Piwik (static information such as backend applications).
 Use appGrowth chart as an example to how a plugin could not be made to fit the information that it needs, but rather a request server call to get the information from the backend.
-Explain
+Explain how to check to see if a plugin is installed through Piwik, how to deactivate it, and how to see if it is properly showing.

 ## All about Piwik-Stats.js